bhuthesh/mitosis/testdata/simpleclient/README.md

 **WARNING**: This code is for demonstration purposes only.
 Running it, will cause it to spawn a new instance of itself every 5 seconds.
-This can only be stopped by issueing a `pkill testdata` command from a shell.
+This can only be stopped by issueing a `pkill simpleclient` command from a shell.